veniamin-ilmer/better-standards/README.md

 Small insurance companies should be able to react to new building safety research, and make new rules faster than the government.

-**Why we haven't switched yet**: Not enough awareness of alternative.
+**Why we haven't switched yet**: If insurance has to pay for all damages, a big unanswered question is how much does a life cost?
+If someone dies because of poor building construction, can you just pay that off?

 ## Road Design